 1. Prepare the floor of the basement

-Before waterproofing a concrete basement floor, you have to prepare the floor.
+Before waterproofing the basement floor, you have to prepare the floor.
 This means sweeping the floor and removing dirt.
 Doing this will make the painting process easier—your paint sets well and voids are avoided.
 Then check for holes and cracks on the floor.
 Use a wire brush to brush the cracks for loose concrete.
 Then you can use a dry/wet vacuum to remove loose concrete.
 Also, chipping the cracked areas with large holes may be necessary.

 2. Repair basement drainage